Answers to the most commonly asked Nominee Service questions.

 Do you pay interest on cash?

 Yes.
 Quarterly, we pay gross interest on your cash on a tiered system at rates fixed by Pilling & Co after a variable administrative deduction.
 An example of the rates are on our website here or are always available on request.
 Amounts of less than £1 are not credited.
-Due to current low interest rates, it is unlikely your account will generate sufficient interest to be credited.

 Who chooses the Investments?